niklaskks/api-docs/CONTRIBUTING.md

-# Contributing to Slate
+# Contributing to AX Semantics API Documntation

-Thanks for contributing to Slate!
+Thanks for contributing to our API Doc!
 A couple of quick guidelines for submitting PRs:

-- Please point your pull requests at the `dev` branch, and keep your commit messages clear and informative.
+- Please point your pull requests at the `master` branch, and keep your commit messages clear and informative.
-- Please make sure your contributions work in the most recent version of Chrome, Firefox, and IE.
-- If you're implementing a new feature, even if it's relatively small, it's nice to open an issue before you start so that others know what you're working on and can help make sure you're on the right track.

-Thanks again!
-Happy coding.
+- If you're are interested in having a specific use case documented, just make us a ticket showing the use case.
+- the most used calls are shown in-app at the footer of each page after loggin in to my.ax-semantics.com